-These mitigation plans should include an implementation schedule that is tied to key actions of the construction, operations and maintenance, decommissioning, and restoration phases of the Project so that mitigation occurs concurrently with or in advance of the impacts.
-The plans should specify success criteria, include a monitoring plan to collect data to determine whether success criteria have been met, and identify actions that would be required if the mitigation measures do not meet the success criteria.
+These mitigation plans should include implementation schedules that are tied to key actions of the construction, operations and maintenance, decommissioning, and restoration phases of the Project so that mitigation occurs concurrently with or in advance of the impacts.
+The plans should specify success criteria, include a monitoring plan to collect data to determine whether success criteria have been met, and identify actions that would be required if the mitigation measures do not meet the success criteria (adaptive management).

-The Draft EIS should analyze if this new use would result in an increase in the predation of desert tortoise by common ravens, coyotes, and other predators in the region.
+The Draft EIS should analyze if this proposed Project would result in an increase in the predation of desert tortoise by common ravens, coyotes, and other predators in the region.
 The Moapa Solar Energy Project resulted in high (>60%) mortality of small translocated tortoises compared to control animals (Burroughs 2018 in litt.).
 Regardless of whether tortoise are repatriated to the Project site or translocated, management of coyote predation on tortoises should be included in the predator management plan.

 Common ravens are known predators of the Mojave desert tortoise and their numbers have increased substantially because of human subsidies of food, water, and sites for nesting, roosting, and perching to hunt (Boarman 2003).
 Because ravens are able to fly at least 30 miles in search of food and water on a daily basis (Boarman et al. 2006) and coyotes can travel an average of 7.5 miles or more daily (Servin et al. 2003), this analysis should extend out at least 30 miles from the proposed Project site.
-Future operations should include provisions for monitoring and managing raven and coyote predation on tortoises because of or assisted by the proposed Project.
+Future operations should include provisions for monitoring and managing raven and coyote predation on tortoises because of or contributed by the proposed Project.
 The monitoring and management plan should include reducing/eliminating human subsidies for food, water, and sites for nesting, roosting, and perching to address local impacts (footprint of the proposed Project).
 The Project Proponent should participate in an effort to address regional and cumulative impacts.
-We request that for any of the transmission options, the Project should use towers that prevent raven nesting and perching for hunting.
+We request that for any of the transmission options, the Project use towers that prevent raven nesting and perching for hunting.
 For example, the tubular design pole with a steep-pointed apex and insulators on down-sloping cross arms is preferable to lattice towers, which should not be used.

 Please ensure that all standard measures to mitigate the local, regional, and cumulative impacts of raven predation on the tortoise are included in this Draft EIS, including developing a raven management plan for this specific Project.
 USFWS (2010) provides a template for a project-specific management plan for common ravens.
-This template includes sections on construction, operation and maintenance, and decommissioning (including restoration) with monitoring and adaptive management during each project phase (USFWS 2010).
+This template includes sections on construction, operation and maintenance, and decommissioning (including restoration) with monitoring and adaptive management during each Project phase.
+We suggest coordinating with the USFWS regarding an appropriate coyote management and monitoring plan.